DmXocean2000/Bakugo/README.md

 > Bakugo has a *colorful vocabulary* and isn't afraid to use it.
 This bot is intentionally designed to:
 > - **Swear frequently** (in character)
 > - **Insult users** in a playful, Bakugo-style way (e.g., "moron", "extra", "damn nerd")
+> - He doesn’t drop F-bombs or say racial slurs — Ocean has ensured there is no hint of disrespect in those categories despite Bakugos angry glare.
+> - If you try to use this bot to say racist garbage or drop F-bombs, you’re getting banned — **and Bakugo’s gonna explode your sorry access**.
+> - Stick to the approved insults, nerd.
 >
 > It’s all in good fun, but this bot may not be suitable for:
 > - Servers with younger audiences